 - System INI FIle Path: Default: ..Netlogon\ProfileUnity\Startup

-- Note: This is path where is the secondary (Startup) ini is located
+Note: This is path where is the secondary (Startup) ini will be located

 Step 7) Close Group Policy Management Editor